Chanel Terrero

-Chanel Terrero Martínez (born 28 July 1991), known simply as Chanel ([tʃa'nel]), is a Spanish-Cuban singer, dancer and actress, having worked in several stage musicals.
+Chanel Terrero Martínez (born 28 July 1991), known mononymously as Chanel ([tʃa'nel]), is a Cuban and Spanish singer, dancer and actress, having worked in several stage musicals.
 She represented Spain at the Eurovision Song Contest 2022, after having won Benidorm Fest 2022 with her debut single "SloMo".
 She finished in third place with 459 points, the best placing for Spain since the 1995 contest.

 Early life

 Chanel was born in Havana, Cuba, and moved to Olesa de Montserrat in Catalonia, Spain, at the age of three.
 Part of her family is of Spanish origin.

 She has taken singing, acting and ballet classes from a young age.
 She learned from choreographers such as Víctor Ullate, Coco Comín and Glòria Gella.
-At the age of sixteen she started her career in musical theatre.
+At the age of sixteen, she started her career in musical theatre.